The Red Woman: In the Dothraki Sea

+Jorah Mormont and Daario Naharis search for Daenerys Targaryen and discover she has been taken captive by a Dothraki horde.

-Daenerys Targaryen is presented to Khal Moro, who has taken her prisoner.
+Daenerys is presented to Khal Moro, who has taken her prisoner.
 Daenerys explains that she was Khal Drogo's wife and asks Moro to escort her back to Meereen, but he refuses, as widows of khals must live out their lives in Vaes Dothrak, the Dothraki's sacred city.

 In Meereen

 Tyrion Lannister and Varys walk through the deserted streets of Meereen.
 Varys promises that his spies will find the leader of the Sons of the Harpy.
 The two discover that all of the ships in Meereen's harbor have been set ablaze, and Tyrion realizes that Daenerys' forces will be unable to sail to Westeros.

 At the Wall

 The loyalists take Jon Snow's body into a storeroom.
 Melisandre is troubled, as she had experienced a vision of Jon fighting at Winterfell.
 The loyalists lock themselves in from the mutineers, while Eddison sneaks out of Castle Black to get assistance from the Wildlings.
 Ser Alliser Thorne convenes the Night's Watch and takes responsibility for Jon's assassination.
 Thorne and the other mutineers surround the storeroom and threaten to attack if the loyalists do not surrender by nightfall.
 Melisandre goes to sleep in her bedroom.
 As she undresses, she is revealed to have a physical body many years older than she normally appears.